damionx7/Zettel-Notes-Documentation/docs/frequently-asked-questions.md

 title: Frequently Asked Questions
 ---

+## What is the location of notes in App Folder ?

+- They are located in private storage of application, which is not accessible to normal users - `/data/data/org.eu.thedoc.zettelnotes/notes`

 ## F-droid downloads are slow

 - Sometimes, it happens that the server on which f-droid repository is hosted can be slow to respond.